richardwu/go-perfy/append-vs-idx/README.md

-# Appending vs Indexing for Creating a Slice
+# Appending vs indexing for creating a slice

 ## Benchmarks